OpenMined/PySyft/docs/source/guides/data-owner/04-configure-pb.rst

 A privacy budget is a collection of quantitative measures through which a Data Owner can pre-determine the degree of information access they grant to a user using their domain server.
+For PyGrid, you can think of a privacy budget as a specified limit to the ``visibility`` a user can have into any one data subject on your domain server.
-As we saw in the :doc:`creating user accounts tutorial <02-create-account-configure-pb>`, when you create a user account, that user is assigned the ``lowest level`` of permissions to access that data, which means the data is highly private.
-We assigned a user the role of ``Data Scientist`` and a privacy budget of ``0`` by default.
+As we saw in the :doc:`creating user accounts tutorial <02-create-account-configure-pb>`, when you create a user account in PyGrid, by default that user is assigned the lowest level of ``permissions`` and is given a privacy budget of ``0`` which means that they have ``0`` visibility into your domain’s data subjects.

-In today's tutorial, you will discover the underlying concept behind privacy budget (Differential Privacy), epsilon value or privacy budget, and how configuring your privacy budget determines how much can be learned from any data subject.
+In today's tutorial, you will discover the underlying concept behind Differential Privacy and how setting a privacy budget for a user determines how much can be learned from any data subject

 🚨 Pre-Requisites Steps
 ---------------------------
-Before you configure the privacy budget,  you must ``prepare`` the dataset, ``upload`` it, and ``create`` a user account for your team members or Data Scientists.
+Before you can specify a privacy budget for your domain users, you must first ``prepare`` the dataset, ``upload`` it, and ``create`` a user account for your team members or Data Scientists.
 The prerequisite steps are covered in the previous tutorial :doc:`Creating User Accounts on your Domain Server <02-create-account-configure-pb>` and